Gen Z’s Digital Identity and Fashion Through AIGen Z’s Digital Identity and Fashion Through AI

 TL;DR

 Gen Z uses fashion apps in ways that mirror their shifting sense of self.
-Their digital identity and fashion collide when AI outfit planning becomes a tool for both self-expression and affirmation.
-Platforms like Glance can help, but the process is layered with emotional and technological nuance.
+Their digital identity and fashion collide when AI outfit planning becomes a tool for both self-expression and discovery.
+The shift from reactive AI fashion tools to agentic commerce — where intelligence acts before you search — makes this generation's relationship with style more honest, more personal, and more immediate.

 The Mirror Test, Reinvented